University of Oslo

 No prior knowledge of Norwegian is required for this exchange.
 UiO offers many courses in English.

 How can I learn or improve my Norwegian?

-UiO launched a free online 4-week course (MOOC) to help you learn Norwegian in preparation for your stay, or if you would eventually like to marry a troll and want to be able to speak their language (we hear taking a breath in a tunnel may also help you find your one troll love!).
-See all available sessions by exploring the link above.
-However, you are also welcome to enroll in Norwegian courses on campus as well.
+UiO launched a free online 4-week course (click here) to help you learn Norwegian in preparation for your stay, or if you would eventually like to marry a troll and want to be able to speak their language (we hear taking a breath in a tunnel may also help you find your one troll love!).
+Norwegian can also be found on many other language platforms, such as Duolingo.
+You are also welcome to enroll in Norwegian courses at UiO during your exchange.